Ohio State nav bar

 • Collecting Data

 A hypothesis is a tentative statement about the relationship between two or more variables.
 It is a specific, testable prediction about what you expect to happen in a study.
+It is a preliminary answer to your question that helps guide the research process.

-One hypothesis example would be a study designed to look at the relationship between sleep deprivation and test performance might have a hypothesis that states: "This study is designed to assess the hypothesis that sleep-deprived people will perform worse on a test than individuals who are not sleep-deprived."
+Consider a study designed to examine the relationship between sleep deprivation and test performance.
+The hypothesis might be: "This study is designed to assess the hypothesis that sleep-deprived people will perform worse on a test than individuals who are not sleep-deprived."

+A hypothesis is crucial to scientific research because it offers a clear direction for what the researchers are looking to find.
+This allows them to design experiments to test their predictions and add to our scientific knowledge about the world.
 This article explores how a hypothesis is used in psychology research, how to write a good hypothesis, and the different types of hypotheses you might use.

 The Hypothesis in the Scientific Method